 I had recently returned from the NYSC Orientation Camp and spent much of the holiday season indoors to regain myself.
 On the week before Christmas Victor came to visit me.
 We had barely seen each other all year so there was a lot of catching up to do.
 Dinner was almost ready and we sat on the balcony regaling each other with tales and dreams.
 It didn’t take long before the talk of what to work on next – something that would really matter – formed the bulk of our conversation.
 While we bantered over ideas, the water tank in the next compound opposite my house overflowed and water seeped from beneath their gate onto the street.
 Seeing that was a tad irritating, like a splinter in my mind.
 We bantered a bit about that and then I asked how come we didn’t already have a device to control the entire process of pumping water such that the machine gets to automatically stop when the tank filled up and start itself when the tank emptied out.
 We pondered in silence a bit and Victor came up with a solution, using the analogy of the water system toilet tank mechanism to explain that it was possible to implement the same theory (with a little tweaking) on the tank of water pump machines if we could build a device to control the machine and the entire process.

 Light bulbs were instantaneously lighting up in our heads by the time we sat at dinner.
 We were discussing/analyzing everything from related engineering design, sensors for the tank to electronic specifications required to build the device.
-Before bedtime we’d agreed that it was doable.
-Victor was positive he could build it and was going to procure the instruments required so he could start building the device by weekend.
+Before bedtime, we’d agreed that it was doable.
+Victor was positive he could build it and was going to procure the instruments required so he could start building the device by the weekend.
 We didn’t yet know what to call it.

 We went scouting the next morning for instruments and placed orders for the ones we couldn’t get that day.
-Within the next week a prototype was ready for a test run.
+Within the next week, a prototype was ready for a test run.
 By dawn on January 2, 2013, I was on a bus heading to the east to resume at my place of primary assignment for my service year.
-I had fears my absence may stymie the progress we’d made on the device, but Victor soldiered on and perfected the device after doing some remodeling on the prototype.
+I had feared my absence may stymie the progress we’d made on the device, but Victor soldiered on and perfected the device after doing some remodeling on the prototype.
 We kept the channels of communication open via WhatsApp and calls.
 We would analyze and figure out a way to surmount challenges that crept up and Victor would tinker some more.

 By June 2013, after having successfully installed the device in two locations, an opening came up to feature the device at the famed morning television show – “This Morning on ITV” on ITV Benin.
 Sunny Duke, the show’s anchor/producer, had heard of the device and wanted to have Victor on the show to talk about the device.
 I was 500 miles away so I was going to miss the opportunity to be there.
 After our chat on the night before the show we had just one little thorny issue left to resolve: we still hadn’t named the device.
 Naming a product can be a pain.
 We had a few options to work with but by morning we settled on the name that seemed more apt – Auto Hydrogauge.
 The name went up on the screen on live TV and Victor talked about the device.
 From the reports and pictures I got later that evening, it finally dawned on me.
 We had made something that mattered.